NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 Bundle Products Construction Rules
 ----------------------------------

-Readme files cannot be overwritten (as any other file in the archive) or versioned.
-This means that when the Readme file is generateed for the first release of the archive, it will remain unchanged; make sure not to make mistakes when writing that file and write it as generic as possible, for example, do not specify the archive producer name, instead provide the the archive producer organisation name (usually the archiving authority.)
+Readme files cannot be overwritten (as for any other file in the archive) or versioned.
+This means that when the Readme file is generateed for the first release of the archive, it will remain unchanged; make sure not to make mistakes when writing that file and write it as generically as possible, for example, do not specify the archive producer name, instead provide the the archive producer organization name (usually the archiving authority.)

 This is the reason why you will probably not see any reference to the Miscellaneous collection in most readme files of NAIF archives: the